lextm/jekyll-theme-chirpy/_posts/2014-2-22-parallel-mono-environments-some-update.md

 # MonoDevelop

-If you plan to run previous MonoDevelop binaries (not compile it from the code) on the newly built mono, don’t forget to clone gnome-sharp and get it installed.
+If you plan to run previous MonoDevelop binaries (not compile it from the code) on the newly built mono, don't forget to clone gnome-sharp and get it installed.
 Otherwise, you lose Gnome integration.